GabrielOnDelphi/NGC_Image_Recognition/README.md

 I don't ask for sponsorship or donations.
 Instead, star the project (if you like it) to encourage further development.

-Final result: The checkbox was detected in the input image:
+Final result: The checkbox was detected in the input image.
+The detection place is marked in red squares and the coordinates of the squares are available in the program:

 ![Screenshot](https://github.com/GabrielOnDelphi/NGC_Image_Recognition/blob/main/Tester/Screenshot.png)